cypress-io/cypress-documentation/source/guides/core-concepts/writing-and-organizing-tests.md

 ## Background file

-Cypress runs a background Node.js process that you can utilize via the the background file (`cypress/background/index.js` by default).
+Cypress runs a background Node.js process that you can utilize via the the {% url "background file" configuration#Folders-Files %} (`cypress/background/index.js` by default).

 {% url "Read more about using the background process to extend Cypress behavior." background-process %}